 Be sure to dress for Peru

 It really depends where you’ll be going what you’ll wear.
-In general, as long as you bear in mind the seasons, you should be fine, however if you’re visiting Cusco in summer, you’ll probably experience the wet season, so be prepared for rainfall.
+In general, as long as you bear in mind the seasons, you should be fine, however, if you’re visiting Cusco in summer, you’ll probably experience the wet season, so be prepared for rainfall.
 It’s also worth noting that nighttime in the Andes area can reach extremely cold temperatures.

 Be aware of Zika

 Even though finding any sort of mosquito in the Andes region is highly unlikely due to the altitude, if you’re going to Lima or other lower areas of the country, it’s wise to take precautions against the Zika mosquito.
-To avoid bites, cover up in light-coloured clothing and use insect repellent containing DEET or Picaridin.
+To avoid bites, cover up in light-colored clothing and use insect repellent containing DEET or Picaridin.

 Visas and Passports